Whey Protein vs. Casein (Which is Best for You?)

 - Post-workout recovery: After intense exercise, it's essential to replenish your muscles with nutrients.
 Consuming another serving of whey protein immediately after your workout can aid muscle repair and kickstart recovery.

-- Bedtime buddy: Casein protein is the perfect companion before bedtime due to its slow digestion rate.
+- Bedtime buddy: Due to its slow digestion rate, casein protein is the perfect companion before bedtime.
 Taking a casein shake or snack (around 20-30 grams) an hour before sleep ensures that your muscles have a steady supply of amino acids throughout the night.

 - On non-training days: Even on rest days, maintaining adequate protein intake is crucial for muscle maintenance and growth.
 You can incorporate both whey and casein supplements into your diet as needed.